 Today we have DVDs, television and video games to entertain us.
 The community gathering for stories is long gone.
 Maybe sometimes when we sit around a campfire and tell scary stories we can imagine how it was not too long ago when all you need was your imagination and it doesnít even have to be plugged in.

 My Mother told me about a giant snake.
 It travels between here and Mexico.
 It is a giant rattlesnake.
 It has a head about the size of a horseís head.
 It travels with other rattlesnakes that guard it.
-These snakes are also of large size but not uncommon.
+These snakes are also of large size but no uncommon.
 They could be six or seven feet long.
-You will know you are near the great snake because you do not encounter just one large snake but several of them, in a group.
+You will know you are near the great snake because you do not encounter one large snake but several of them.
 If this happens you better head back because the great snake is near by.
-In addition to the large snakes there is that smell.
+Besides the other snakes that travel with it another sign is the smell.
 That strange smell you get from a rattlesnake will fill the air when you are near the giant snake.

 You donít suppose?

 My Grandmotherís Father was named Charlie Rodrigous.
 The last name is a strange name for an Indian.
 On of my cousins grew up having to defend being and Indian and having a Mexican name.
 The truth is that this is an adopted name.
 His true name is something like "Som-o-mote", Som-a-vote or Sol-o-mote."
 It is from the tribe called "Cupeno."
 Looks like I knew the Indian name for that tribe but I have forgotten.
 Although Charlie was adopted by a "Spanish" family he could speak several Indian languages and when another tribe came to talk her father would talk with then in their language and my Grandmother would say "How can you do that?" and her father would laugh and say, "It is easy."